 The Charms bar does not exist on Windows Phone 8.1, so sharing options must be programmatically included by the developer as part of an app bar or other control.

-If you want your app to receive shared content as a target app, you need to first configure your app's manifest file to indicate that it supports the Share Target contract.
-This contract lets Windows present your app as an option when the user invokes the Share charm in scenarios where supported data formats are shared.
-When choosing data formats for your target app to support, you should only register for only the formats that your app can handle.
-For more guidance, please see Choosing data formats.
-When the user invokes the Share charm, Windows automatically shows only the target apps that support the data being shared.
+This Share contract allows your app to be presented as an option when the user invokes Share in scenarios in which supported data formats are shared.
+When choosing data formats for your target app to support, you should register only for the formats that your app can handle.
+For more guidance, see Choosing data formats.
+When the user invokes the Share option, only target apps that support the data being shared appear.

-To see an example of how to share content, check out our Sharing content source app sample and Sharing content target app sample, or read through our Quickstart: Sharing content and QuickStart: Receiving shared content topics.
+To see an example of how to share content, check out our Sharing content source app sample and Sharing content target app sample, or read through our Quickstart: Sharing content and Quickstart: Receiving shared content topics.

-To get started adding share to your app, check out the following topics and sample apps:
+To get started adding Share to your app, check out the following topics and sample apps:

 - Guidelines and checklist for sharing content.
-Whether you're writing a source or a target app, this topic provides some useful information that can help you provide the best user experience possible for sharing content.
+Whether you're writing a source or a target app, this topic provides useful information that can help you provide the best user experience possible for sharing content.

 - Choosing data formats for sharing.
 Learn about the standard formats for share, and how to create and use custom formats when the standard formats don't apply.

 - Sharing content.
 Here you'll learn the basics of how to implement a source app.
 We also cover more specific scenarios and provide a few details you should consider during implementation.

 - Receiving shared content.
 The topics here describe how to add the Share contract to your app, the basics of how to detect if a user selects your app to share content with, and how to process the data being shared.
 We also describe a few specific scenarios to help you get up and running quickly.

 - Sharing content source app sample.
 This sample shows how to initiate a share operation and package content for sharing.